A dark and dense chocolate cake enveloped in glossy ganache icing.

-As the ganache on this Easter chocolate fudge cake is made with cream, it's best to store any leftover cake in the fridge in an airtight container as the cream can go off if left out on the side.
+As the ganache on this Easter chocolate cake is made with cream, it's best to store any leftover cake in the fridge, in an airtight container.
+The cream can go off if left out on the side.

 You might also like...